 Why Choose Woodland Trails?

-Woodland Trails B & B—A Nice Place to Stay, With Something to Do.
+Woodland Trails Bed and Breakfast—A Nice Place to Stay, With Something to Do.

 New, not Old

-Completed in 2003, Woodland Trails, a Minnesota Country Inn, was built to be a bed and breakfast with your comfort in mind.
+Completed in 2003, Woodland Trails Bed and Breakfast near Hinckley, Minnesota was built to be a country inn with your comfort in mind.
 The building has all the modern construction elements, like sound-proofing, spacious guest rooms and fine common areas for guests’ use.